gvcallen/parax/docs/examples/bayesian_sampling_blackjax.md

     return samples

 sample_key = jr.key(0)
-base_samples = run_mcmc(sample_key, initial_state, num_steps=2000)
+mcmc_samples = run_mcmc(sample_key, initial_state, num_steps=2000)
 ```

 ## 4. Evaluating the results

-Because `blackjax` preserves the PyTree structure of our inputs, `base_samples` has the exact same structure as our partitioned params tree.
-We can use `eqx.filter_jit` along with `parax.probabilistic.tree_update` to reconstruct the model and easily plot parameters and functional posteriors!
+Because `blackjax` preserves the PyTree structure of our inputs, `mcmc_samples` has the exact same structure as our partitioned params tree.
+We can use `eqx.filter_jit` along with `parax.wrap` to reconstruct the model and easily plot parameters and functional posteriors!

 We'll discard the first 500 steps as warmup/burn-in.
 Then, we create the combined model and update it.
-Although we technically didn't use any parax "unwrappables" on top of our base space, it is always best practice to unwrap before evaluation.
+Although we technically didn't use any parax "unwrappables" on top of our probability space, it is always best practice to unwrap before evaluation.

 Finally, we generate predictions across the input space and plot the results.